shubh24/shubh24.github.com/_posts/2016-10-23-Why I trekked ABC?.md

 ![abc board]({{site.baseurl}}/images/abc_board.jpg)

 As we inch closer, the vlogging camera is out and our emotions are captured in their rawest forms.
 We take a couple pictures, and you can see "pure relief" on my face!
-We have a couple glasses of boiled water to warm ourselves, as I realize my fingers' existence!
+We have a thermos of boiled water to warm ourselves, as I realize my fingers' existence!

 I try and soak in the mountains, it's too much to take!
 Watching the Himalayas is one of the more humbling experiences you can have.
 You've worked so hard to get here and when you realize the scale of the mountains, all sense of achievement and pride dies!